tradetracker-com/tradetracker-gtm-tracking-template/README.md

 # TradeTracker.com Google Tag Manager Template

 This tag template makes it easy for advertisers to add TradeTracker.com's conversion pixel to Google Tag Manager container.
-If you have any questions or need any assistance please contact your Account Manager, or email at support@tradetracker.com.
+This template is now available through Google's [Communinity Template Gallery](https://tagmanager.google.com/gallery/#/owners/tradetracker-com/templates/tradetracker-gtm-tracking-template).
+If you have any questions or need any assistance with using this template, please contact your Account Manager or email at support@tradetracker.com.

 ### Contents:
 * [Configuring your Tag](#config)